 Most people are aware of the link between eating a healthy diet and being physically healthy.
-But fewer people realize that diet is also directly linked to mental health.
+But fewer people realize the direct link between diet and mental health.
 When your brain doesn’t get the nutrients it needs to function properly, it begins to suffer.
 If you are deficient in an important nutrient, you are more likely to develop depression or other mood disorders.
-Eating a healthy and well-balanced diet is just as important to your mental health as it is to your physical health.
+Eating a healthy, nutrient-rich diet is just as important to your mental health as it is to your physical health.

-Here are seven nutrient deficiencies that are linked to depression and mood disorders:
+These seven nutrient deficiencies may lead to depression and mood disorders:

 1. Vitamin D Deficiency